According to a recent Time Magazine article, the National Center for Lesbian Rights just unveiled its latest public indoctrination effort.

 Everyone who has ever studied philosophy, epistemology, science or logic knows that anecdotal evidence proves nothing.
 But the entire gay agenda is built on such ad-hominem arguments.
 The movement to hoist gay marriage forcibly into the mainstream defies reason, righteousness and rule of law.
 Just ask Judge Michael McShane of Oregon’s Federal District Court, an openly-gay jurist whose ascension to the federal bench proved to be prodigiously convenient for the purpose of overturning Oregon’s ban on same-sex marriage in May of this year.
 Judicial ethics call for judges to recuse themselves when they end up in such cozy situations, but homosexual activists in today’s pro-gay milieu are far too starry-eyed to be hindered by such considerations.

 Accordingly, almost in lock-step with “Born Perfect,” sympathetic advocates and lawmakers are working to ban licensed counselors from trying to change a minor’s sexual orientation through therapy of any kind.
 New Jersey Governor Chris Christie signed such a ban into law in 2013, prompting many parents to fight back.
 One can’t exactly blame them.
-I ask the reader with young, impressionable children: would you want strangers taking over your child’s upbringing?
+Not all parents with young, impressionable children want strangers usurping their parental authority in these matters.

 Contrary to the rhetoric of LGBT activists, many gays do not accept the assumptions of its political platform — that people are “born gay,” cannot change and are not harmed by homosexual behavior.
 A growing number of gays actually want to find a way out, which has led to prominent efforts to make gay conversion therapy more widely available.
 This is what NCLR is opposing.
 Exactly what is it that these activists are afraid of?
 That some homosexuals might actually break free from homosexuality and then talk about how much better their lives are?